esplito/coding-notes/justjavascript/01_Mental_Models/notes.md

 ## 01 - Mental Models

+**Note**: All text within quotes are written by the creators of the course.

 ### What's a Mental Model?

 >For example, many people first learned about variables as “boxes”—containers that hold your stuff.
 Even if you don’t vividly imagine boxes anymore when you see a variable, they might still behave “boxily” in your imagination.